Canon 70D vs Nikon D5600

 |17.||Sony RX10||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 70D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 70D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 70D and D5600 can be found, respectively, in the Canon 70D Manual (free pdf) or the online Nikon D5600 Manual.

 So how do things add up?
 Is the Canon 70D better than the Nikon D5600 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.